Leading law firm specialising in defending allegations of murder and manslaughter

 Joint Enterprise

-More complex issue concerns ‘Joint enterprise’ where the accused person is said to have been part of a group activity where his actions may have simply been to encourage others to commit the act of murder.
+A more complex issue concerns ‘Joint enterprise’ where the accused person is said to have been part of a group activity where his actions may have simply been to encourage others to commit the act of murder.
 The prosecution would have to prove that even though he may not have been the assailant, he shared the same intention of killing or causing really serious harm to the victim.

 Conspiracy to murder

-In a so called ‘gangland’ type murder, the accused need not be the person who ‘pulled the trigger’, he might have lured the victim to his death, he may be the getaway driver, he may have supplied the gun knowing its intended use, he may have planned it, organised it or ordered the ‘hit’.
+In a so-called ‘gangland’ type murder, the accused need not be the person who ‘pulled the trigger’, he might have lured the victim to his death, he may be the getaway driver, he may have supplied the gun knowing its intended use, he may have planned it, organised it or ordered the ‘hit’.

 Sentencing in murder cases

 For any adult convicted of murder, it carries a mandatory life sentence that will have a minimum fixed term attached to it.
 This is the period of time that must be served before being eligible for parole.
-Upon release the person remains on licence for the remainder of their life.
+Upon release, the person remains on licence for the remainder of their life.

 Assisting an Offender

-Assisting an offender involves carrying out an act with the intention of preventing another person being arrested or prosecuted, with the knowledge or belief that said person has committed a ‘relevant offence.’
+Assisting an offender involves carrying out an act with the intention of preventing another person from being arrested or prosecuted, with the knowledge or belief that said person has committed a ‘relevant offence.’
 In the context of assisting an offender a relevant offence is any offence that can be punishable by more than five years in prison and commonly includes murder.
 It requires another offence to have been committed and acts that could otherwise be considered perfectly innocent (in the absence of the underlying offence) become illegal and punishable by a prison sentence.

 Examples of assisting an offender can include: